ZacharyEllison/ZacharyEllison.github.io/README.md

  #### Theme

  Though I plan to create my own theme, at present I am using [Moon by Taylin Tatli][moon link].
- I am using the config.yml file to access this theme remotely instead of forking the original.
+ I have forked the original but plan to incrementally change everything.
  This is in hopes to make me learn more about it all.